ardunster/mini-projects/README.md

 ### Mean and Median:

 Command line script to take numerical input and return a list of inputs, the arithmetic mean, and the median.

 ### Dice Roller:

 Take input for a dice roll and returns results.
 Any size or quantity of die can be used.
 Displays results and sum, and saves results and sum to a log file.

 I had a couple ideas to expand the functionality of this script which I may some day try, such as programming it to understand modifier syntax (the +4 part of 1d6+4), or if I get ambitious, designing a user interface, or even going so far as to produce visualizations of rolling dice, for fun.
+Alternatively, I may move this functionality into WBA once I get the core features of that working; sometimes it would be useful to make random rolls in doing world building and story design.